Opinion | We need a serious conversation on reopening strategies, not arguments based in fantasy

 So while Team Reopen may have a point when it complains that the well-insulated professional class has become blindly dogmatic about pandemic control, its own blind spots have driven it to the worst possible counterstrategy: debating reality, instead of hard choices.
 This makes it impossible for us to talk about anything between the all-or-nothing choices of “Cancel Everything” or “Open America for Business” — mitigating risks with masks or ventilation, keeping restaurants closed to focus on schools.

 Worse still, this makes it hard to take Team Reopen seriously, which is fatal to an effort that depends more on persuading millions to leave their homes than it does on any government policy.
-If you insist that our only choices are enduring a devastating recession, or joining Trump in his grisly game of make-believe, then don’t be surprised if people choose the unpleasant reality over the implausible fiction.
+If you insist that our only choices are enduring a devastating recession or joining Trump in his grisly game of make-believe, then don’t be surprised if people choose the unpleasant reality over the implausible fiction.

 Read more from Megan McArdle’s archive, follow her on Twitter or subscribe to her updates on Facebook.